-Finally, the aquatic animal health program has a strong research area.
+Finally, the aquatic animal health program has a strong research component.
 Areas of excellence include Florida manatee research, emerging diseases, viral diseases, sea turtle pathology, and aquaculture medicine.
 A clinical program run by Dr. Mike Walsh includes response to stranded marine mammals as requested by colleagues, and several clinical contracts in the region.
 Diagnostic services for aquaculture clients are available through the Program in Fisheries and Aquatic Sciences.
 There are also diagnostic services available through the College of Veterinary Medicine as well.